START-Hack/Kanton-St.Gallen-STARTHACK25/README.md

 The provided date includes:
  <ul>
     <li>Detailed description of 3 user profiles (personas).</li>
-    <li>Non-exhaustive CSV dataset of the innovation ecosystem of the Canton St. Gallen.</li>
+    <li>Non-exhaustive dataset in CSV format of the innovation ecosystem of the Canton St. Gallen.</li>
 </ul>

 ## <p align="center"> Technology </p>